mjhanninen/nreplops-tool/README.md

 nreplops-tool (`nr`) is a non-interactive nREPL client designed to be used in shell scripts and on the command-line.

-> **Early α warning:**  This project at a very early development phase.
-While
+> **Early α warning:**  This project is still at a very early development
-> the tool is probably reasonably usable (and the author uses it daily) the
+> phase.
+While the tool is probably reasonably usable (and the author uses it
-> current development focus is not on quality, stability, or documentation.
+> daily) the current development focus is not on quality, stability, or
+> documentation.

 ## Try it out in 1 minute